Dyspian/fsmstaking/README.md

 Got questions or suggestions?
 Want to engage with fellow FSM enthusiasts?
 Join our [Discord](https://discord.gg/TE5VG8b7z5) and become part of our growing community.
 For more information about FSM and its ecosystem, visit our website at [fsmtoken.xyz](https://fsmtoken.xyz) and follow us on [Instagram](https://instagram.com/fsmtoken) and [Twitter](https://twitter.com/fsmtoken).

+Feel free to buy me [a coffee](https://ko-fi.com/buykofi) to support the FSM project!